-If you have more questions about which products to use while wearing braces, talk to Dr. McGrory!
-She can give her recommendations and which products specifically to stay away from.
+If you have more questions about which products to use while wearing braces, talk to Dr. McGrory or Dr. McCarty!
+They can give their recommendations and which products specifically to stay away from.

 A new diet usually isn’t what we think of as a fun time, but opting out of a few types of foods during your treatment will help keep your teeth and braces safe.
 As a general rule, we recommend avoiding:

-– Fibrous fruits and veggies like celery that can be caught up in your wires.
-It’s also a good idea to avoid biting into firm fruits like apples–instead, cut them up!
+- Fibrous fruits and veggies like celery can be caught up in your wires.
+It’s also a good idea to avoid biting into firm fruits like apples–instead, cut them up.

 - Sugary or acidic drinks that can harm your teeth or even the metal of your braces!